 What happens if I miss a loan payment?

-If you forget to make a monthly payment on your loan, your lender may notify you and perhaps charge you a late fee.
+If you forget to make a monthly payment on your loan, your lender may notify you and charge a late fee.
 If you continue to miss payments, your lender may take more drastic steps.
-Additional missed payments can cause a loan default, damaging your credit score and creating other financial troubles.
+Additional missed payments can lead to a loan default, damaging your credit score and potentially creating other financial difficulties.

 While knowing how to calculate a monthly payment on a loan isn’t required to borrow money, understanding the steps involved in the process can make you a more informed consumer.
 And recognizing the factors that determine a monthly payment can also make it easier to find the right loan for your needs and budget.